Section 3.01 Campus Solicitation

 The University does not distribute lists of student names to sales representatives or solicitors.

 There will be no door-to-door solicitation by sales representatives, fund-raisers or other persons engaged in similar activities in any of the residence halls or campus buildings.
 Persons invited to conduct business with a student in his/her private room may come on campus to meet only with the student who requested the appointment.
 Students are encouraged to meet individuals in Perry Memorial Campus Center and not in residence halls.

-Solicitors must receive prior approval of the product, time, and place by the Executive Assistant in the Student Experience Office.
+Solicitors must receive prior approval of the product, time, and place by the Executive Assistant in the Student Affairs Office.

-Solicitation on campus by student organizations requires permission from the Vice President for Student Experience and Enrollment.
+Solicitation on campus by student organizations requires permission from the Vice President for Student Affairs.
 The Doane Athletic Director must approve solicitation at athletic events.

 Students may not utilize campus facilities for the purpose of running or promoting personal businesses that compete with campus retailers.
 (Example: Bookstore - book procurement or buyback)

 Emails sent to All Campus listserves to promote student campus events will be reviewed and if approved, sent out from the Office of Campus Engagement.
 This office will have the authority to deny any request that it feels is inappropriate in content, design or focus within the Doane University community.
 The Office of Campus Engagement will contact the person making the request to apprise them of the policy-related issue with the announcement.

 The goal of our policies is twofold.
 First, posted materials are easy to read and presented in an appropriate manner.
 Second, doors, windows and walls of campus facilities are kept free of clutter and are attractive.
 In this spirit, the individuals or groups that post fliers/posters are responsible for removing them immediately following the activity.